gsoft-inc/wl-hopper/packages/components/src/inputs/docs/migration-notes-number-field.md

-- boolean props are now prefixed by `is`
+- Boolean props are now prefixed by `is`.
 - There is no longer a loading state.
 - `icon` prop have been renamed to `prefix`.
 - `wrapperProps` no longer exists.